-The MFA study programme takes place at one of the seven Schools of Visual Arts; students can switch from one school to another during their studies.
+The MFA study programme takes place at one of the four departments; students can switch from one school to another during their studies.
 The MFA study programme is concluded by a final assessment of each student’s contribution to that year’s AFGANG (MFA Degree Show).

-The BFA and MFA study programmes are both supported by the Institute for Research and Interdisciplinary Studies, which offers teaching on art theory and art history.
+The BFA and MFA study programmes are both supported by the Institute for Art, Writing and Research, which offers teaching on art theory and art history.
 The Institute is also responsible for the overall artistic and academic research done at the Schools of Visual Arts.

 The academy aims to give students the knowledge and qualifications required for them to work professionally as visual artists upon graduation.